Metalab/More-Than-A-Rocket-Silo/chapters/6_the_nuclear_reactor.md

 Reactor Room

 #### Goal
-Generate oxygen to fuel the rocket
+Generate nitrous oxide to fuel the rocket

 #### Story
-Nuri created or found all the componets necessary to purify oxygen.
-The oxygen will fuel the rocket
+Nuri created or found all the componets necessary to generate nitrous oxide.
+The nitrous oxide will fuel the rocket